 In a few years, we’ll probably see online courses where everyone can learn and work on projects together.

 Is this realistic?

 Online education is changing and MOOCs are a powerful tool for those wanting to get academic support outside of the classroom.
 Since they’re relatively new, they’re constantly exploring new ways to teach and continue to improve.

-Since younger students can’t benefit from this style of learning environment or do an open university course, it’s probably a better idea to hire an experienced educator to help them with their studies.
+Since younger students can’t benefit from this style of learning environment or do an open university course, it’s probably a better idea to hire an experienced educator to help them with their studies online.
 Of course, it’s fundamental that they have fun while getting private tuition.

 If you need more support than offered by MOOCs, why not consider hiring a private tutor from Superprof?

 No matter what subject you want to learn, you just have to search the subject, skill or topic, and where you live.
-Additionally, you can get webcam tutors from all over the world to help you if there aren’t any suitable tutors near you or you’d prefer to save money.
+Additionally, you can get tutoring from all over the world to help you if there aren’t any suitable tutors near you or you’d prefer to save money.

 Tutors aren’t just for academic subjects, either.
 You can learn to dance, paint, play the piano, etc. You don’t necessarily need to get one on one tutorials, either.
 If you want to save money, you should consider hiring a tutor to teach you and some friends!

 You are now invited to chime in: is online tutoring effective?